vanisharma31/marketing-campaign-analytics/README.md

 <h2><a class="anchor" id="sql-server-data-preparation- &amp; -analysis"></a> 🗄️ SQL Server - Data Preparation &amp; Analysis </h2>
-Used SQL Server to clean, transform, integrate, and analyze marketing data.
+Used SQL Server to:

-- Cleaned duplicates, missing values, inconsistent text, and dates.
-- Used JOINs to combine customer and geographic data.
+- Clean and transform customer, marketing, engagement and review data
-- Created price categories using CASE statements.
+- Integrate datasets using JOINs
+- Identify duplicates using CTEs and ROW_NUMBER()
-- Used CTEs and window functions for deduplication and missing-value handling.
+- Handle missing values using window functions and COALESCE()
+- Create analytical features using CASE and string/date functions
-- Prepared analysis-ready datasets for Python and Power BI.
+- Prepare datasets for conversion, engagement, and customer journey analysis

 <h2><a class="anchor" id="python-sentiment-analysis"></a> 🐍 Python - Sentiment Analysis </h2>
 Customer reviews were analyzed using NLTK's VADER sentiment analyzer